Takuma Sato: Dale Coyne Racing (2022)

 On 9 December 2021, it was announced that Sato had signed with Dale Coyne Racing with Rick Ware Racing for the 2022 season, replacing Romain Grosjean, who had signed with Andretti Autosport.
 He finished 25th at the Indianapolis 500.

-Chip Ganassi Racing (2023-present)
+Chip Ganassi Racing (2023)

-Chip Ganassi Racing signed Sato to run in the oval rounds 2023 season, making it the first time the Japanese driver not having a full-time IndyCar seat.
+Sato joined Chip Ganassi Racing to run only the oval rounds for the 2023 season, making it the first time he was without a full-time IndyCar seat since 2010.

+Second return to Rahal Letterman Lanigan Racing (2024–present)

+On 18 March 2024, Rahal Letterman Lanigan Racing (RLL) announced that Sato would rejoin the team for an Indianapolis 500-only drive.
+He finished fourteenth after showing significantly more speed than his teammates, making the Fast 12 round of qualifying.

+Sato returned to RLL for the 2025 Indianapolis 500.
+He again displayed significantly more pace than his teammates, qualifying in second – the middle of the front row.
+Sato ran at or near the front of the field during the first half of the race, and was in strong contention for the victory when he overshot his pit box on lap 86, losing critical time as his pit crew pushed him back into place.
+He eventually finished eleventh on-track, and was later promoted to ninth place following the disqualifications of Andretti drivers Marcus Ericsson and Kyle Kirkwood.
+Sato led 51 laps—the most of the field.

 Other categories

 Formula Nippon / Super Formula

 On 14 June 2012, Team Mugen announced that Sato would race with the team in the last three rounds of the 2012 Formula Nippon season.
 He also raced with Team Mugen in the opening round of the renamed 2013 Super Formula season, and later in the year returned to the team to compete in the last three races of the season; he scored his first points with an eighth-place finish in the season finale.